 About Tom Evans

-Tom Evans is a new faculty member at SGD (January 2018).
-My current work focuses primarily on agricultural decision-making, food security and environmental governance but have had past projects related to deforestation/reforestation, urban ecosystems, community resilience.
-My work generally involves some aspect of household-level analysis coupled with environmental data and methodologically my projects usually involve use of spatial analysis, GIS, remote sensing and simulation modeling.
+Tom Evans joined SGD faculty in January 2018.
+His current work focuses primarily on agricultural decision-making, food security and environmental governance but past projects related to deforestation/reforestation, urban ecosystems, community resilience.
+Much of his work involves the integration of household-level analysis with environmental data.
+Methodologically his research utilizes techniques from spatial analysis, GIS, remote sensing, econometric analysis and simulation modeling.

-I have funding for graduate research assistantships and post-doctoral researcher positions for the 2017-2018 academic year - contact me if interested!
+See his individual page to see funding opportunities for graduate research assistantships and post-doctoral researcher positions for the 2019-2020 and 2020+ academic years!

 See more information here: http://www.tomgeog.org